-Two SNPs predict lithium response in bipolar I disorderDecember 31st, 2013 in Psychology & Psychiatry /
+Two SNPs predict lithium response in bipolar I disorderDecember 31, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—For patients with bipolar I disorder, two single nucleotide polymorphisms (SNPs) in glutamate decarboxylase-like protein 1 (GADL1) predict response to lithium, according to a study published online Dec.
 25 in the New England Journal of Medicine.

 Noting that many patients with bipolar disorders do not respond to lithium therapy, Chien-Hsiun Chen, Ph.D., from the Institute of Biomedical Sciences in Taipei, Taiwan, and colleagues assessed the response to lithium treatment in subgroups from a sample of 1,761 patients of Han Chinese descent with bipolar I disorder.
 A genome-wide association study was performed on a subgroup of 294 patients with bipolar I disorder who were receiving lithium.
 The SNPs with the strongest association with response were assessed in a replication sample of 100 patients and then in a follow-up sample of 24 patients.
 GADL1 was sequenced in 94 patients with a response to lithium and 94 without.